 We have achieved our 90% standard when the time between the 'Time of Call' (TOC) and 'Time in Attendance' (TIA) of the first fire engine arriving at the incident is less than the relevant response standard.

-Quarterly response decreased 6.85% over the same quarter of the previous year.
+Quarterly response increased 0.93% over the same quarter of the previous year.

 3.2 Critical Special Service Response - 1st Fire Engine Attendance